mfjamao/Unified-Solar-Cell-Simulation/README.md

     02opt/ and 03exp/, respectively.

 # Version history
+2.3     12/09/2024
+    Enhancement: 1.
+Introduced a shorthand format to allow easy permutation of multiple element values.
+2. Added X, Y, and Z references following the implicit method used in 'RegGen'.
+3. Enabled math calculations including Tcl math functions for each coordinate in position specifications.
+4.
+        Updated the delimiter between two positions from '/' to '//' to avoid confusion with the division symbol.
 2.2     04/01/2024
     Enhancement: Process simulations are integrated into UniSolar.
 Processes like diffusion, implantation are supported.